PhilipPurwoko/PhilipPurwoko/README.md

 ### :adult: About Me

 Experienced software developer who has successfully released various projects.
-I have a strong dedication to the pursuit for a better life.
+I have a strong dedication to the pursuit for a better life and continuous self-improvement.
 I am able to communicate effectively in teams and reliable working under pressure.

 Using Gitlab for work https://gitlab.com/PhilipPurwoko